by Willard Manus

 * * *

-They had put JFK Airport behind them and were heading toward Sunrise Highway,
+put JFK Airport behind them and were heading toward Sunrise Highway, driving

-driving in thick, slow-moving traffic.
-That was okay; it gave them time
+in thick, slow-moving traffic.
+That was okay; it gave them time to talk,

-about the old days, when they had first met Dan back at Adelphi College
+reminisce about the old days, when they had first met Dan back at Adelphi

-teens, three jocks from New York City high-schools who had somehow ended
+in their teens, three jocks from New York City high-schools who had somehow

-up together in a snooty little all-girls college in Garden City,
+ended up together in a snooty little all-girls college in Garden

-Long Island.
-To announce itself as having gone coed, Adelphi had played
+City, Long Island.
+To announce itself as having gone coed, Adelphi had

-the sports card and awarded scholarships to fifty athletes, most of them
+played the sports card and awarded scholarships to a bunch of athletes,

-football and basketball players.
-The rest of the hundred-odd males on
+most of them football and basketball players.
+The rest of the hundred-odd

-campus were veterans newly returned from the battlefields of WW II: a
+males on campus were veterans newly returned from the battlefields of

-rough, tough, rambunctious bunch with an assortment of mental disorders
+WW II: tough, rambunctious guys with an assortment of mental disorders

 ranging from shell-shock to paranoia to alcoholism.

-of 150 men to 500 women, the campus soon took on the trappings of a bacchanalia,
+With a ratio of 150 men to 500 women, the Adelphi campus soon began to

-a den of iniquity, a rutting grounds.
-The amount of lecherous, beer-swilling,
+resemble a den of iniquity, a bacchanal.
+The amount of bizarre, beer-swilling,

 and restraints were shucked off by both sexes over the course of the next